-- RaneWare works under Microsoft Windows 95 or 98SE[®] on a PC or laptop with an unused serial port. - RW 232 needs a DB-9 cable less than 50' long, connecting from the serial port of a computer to the RW 232 CON-TROL INPUT port.
+- RaneWare works under Microsoft Windows[®] on a PC or laptop with an unused serial port. - RW 232 needs a DB-9 cable less than 50' long, connecting from the serial port of a computer to the RW 232 CON-TROL INPUT port.
 This cable is wired straight through, not null modem.
 No interface boxes are required; just a cable and the computer.
 See the ECS Hardware Manual. - RaneWare can be fully demonstrated and operated without any unit attached (called 'offline'). - A RaneWare CD-ROM comes with each unit.
 RaneWare is a single program with different windows capable of controlling not only the ECS units, but also the RPE 228d Equalizer, and the RPM 26v or RPM 26i Multifunction Processor, the RPD 1 Programming and Diagnostics Unit and the Via 10 Ethernet Bridge.
-Software can be obtained at Rane's web site, www.rane.com.
+New products and revisions will be added in the future.
+Software updates can be obtained at Rane's web site, www.rane.com.